 In 2002 Welling was invited to participate in The Hudson Valley Art Project initiated by Diane Shamash.
 Welling’s contribution, “Agricultural Works/Insect Chorus” (12 x 15 in and 24 x 30 in chromogenic prints) was made in collaboration with his brother, Will Welling, a musician who wrote music for Welling’s photographs of farms in the Hudson Valley.

-In 2013 Welling began a work that uses a 16mm film his grandfather, William C. Welling (1888-1946) an amateur painter made, of the Atlantic Ocean in Ogunquit, ME.
-W. C. Welling shot the film create a seascape painting in 1932.
-Welling sampled the colors from the painting, and colorized the original 16mm footage using After Effects.
-To complete the film, Welling asked his brother, Will Welling, to create a sound track using accordions and drums.
+In 2013 Welling began a “Seascape” a work that incorporates a short 16mm film his grandfather, William C. Welling made of the Atlantic Ocean in Ogunquit, Maine.
+W. C. Welling shot the film in order to paint a seascape from it.
+Eighty five years later Welling sampled the colors from his grandfather’s painting and colorized the original film footage using After Effects.
+To complete the film, Welling’s brother, Will Welling, composed a soundscape using three accordion tracks and beach pebbles on a large drum.